 A. The Pikes Peak region is full of many things to see and do.
 We understand that family vacations can range from one-day to several days.
 If you visit our attraction’s page, you’ll see the best attraction for you and your family based on your level of activity, time and adventure!

 Q. What are the prices and hours of operation for each attraction?

-A. For a complete list of prices and hours of operation on each attraction visit the individual attraction’s page.
-We list the hours they are open in the top section.
+A. For a complete list of prices and hours of operation on each attraction visit the attraction prices page.

 Q. How much time can I spend at each attraction?

 A. The following is the minimum amount of time you should allow yourself at each attraction.

 |Challenge Unlimited-Pikes Peak by Bike||2-6 Hours|